GrizzHacks/Beginners-Portal/InfoPage/README.md

 #### What We've Learned
 - Remember when we added the `id="name"` to our HTML tags?
 Here we see them finally at work!
     - "#name" is an id selector, and styles the element with the specific id name.
 Because each HTML page should only have one specific id name, it is easy to identify just what on the page is changing.
-- We style each id using the CSS attributes that are inside of the curly braces ({}).
+- We style each id using the CSS properties that are inside of the curly braces ({}).
     - [`display: x`](https://www.w3schools.com/cssref/pr_class_display.asp): Specifies how an element renders.
 In this example we are using a flex container.
     > By specifying the display as flex, we are using the flexbox layout.
 [Read more about the Flexbox layout](https://internetingishard.com/html-and-css/flexbox/).
     - [`flex-direction: x`](https://www.w3schools.com/cssref/css3_pr_flex-direction.asp): Flex-direction is best used in the Flexbox layout, and specifies the direction of flexible items (in this case the `<h1>` and `<h2>` elements)